 Join the design team at Mathematics Mastery

-While we advertise to recruit a new Design Project Lead, another of our Design Project Lead’s, James Etheridge, talks about his first year on the job.
+While advertising for a new Design Project Lead, another of our Design Project Lead’s, James Etheridge, shares his first year on the job.

 What attracted you to working for Mathematics Mastery, and more specifically working as a Design Project Lead?